INSTITUTE FOR CROSS-CULTURAL TEACHING AND LEARNING

 The Need to Enhance Intercultural Learning

-The Institute for Cross-Cultural Teaching and Learning invites anyone who is interested in enhancing intercultural learning to attend this important four-hour virtual workshop, including faculty who lead programs, education abroad professionals and administrative colleagues.
-The full four-hour workshop will take place online via Zoom, so participants will need internet access throughout the workshop.
+The Institute for Cross-Cultural Teaching and Learning invites anyone who is interested in enhancing intercultural learning to attend these important virtual workshops, including faculty who lead programs, education abroad professionals and administrative colleagues.
+Both workshops will take place online via Zoom, so participants will need internet access throughout the workshop.
+These workshops will not be recorded.

 Learning Objectives

-This virtual workshop is designed to be a hands-on, active learning environment in which all participants are actively engaged.
-By the conclusion of the workshop, you will:
+This two-part series is designed to be a hands-on, active learning environment in which all participants are actively engaged.
+By the conclusion of both workshops, you will be able to:

 Registration

-The cost for this workshop is as follows:
+The cost for this two-part series is as follows:

-The price includes workshop materials, including a collection of resources.
+The price includes workshop materials, including a collection of resources and activities.

 Refund Policy